marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/truncated_wigner.md

 nothing #hide
 ````

-Grid parameters for a 1D system:
+Grid and parameters for a 1D system:

 ````@example truncated_wigner
 L = 512